Who are we?

 with support of the Bill & Melinda Gates Foundation

-Given the resurgence and changing epidemiology of pertussis in industrialized countries and the high infant mortality caused by pertussis in low income countries, PERISCOPE represents a concerted effort aiming to accelerate the development of improved vaccination strategies that ensure solid, long-lasting protection against infection.Prof.
+Given the resurgence and changing epidemiology of pertussis in industrialized countries and the persistent low level of vaccination coverage and high infant mortality caused by pertussis in low income countries, PERISCOPE represents a concerted effort aiming to accelerate the development of improved vaccination strategies that ensure solid, long-lasting protection against infection.Prof.
 Ronald de Groot

 PERISCOPE represents a coherent effort of the Innovative Medicines Initiative, the Bill & Melinda Gates Foundation and the European Pharmaceutical Industry (EFPIA) to address current knowledge and technological gaps in Pertussis research.
 This effort brings together scientists and experts from 20 prominent European academic and public institutions, as well as specialists from Sanofi Pasteur and GSK Biologicals, two of the world’s leading vaccine developers and manufacturers, to bolster multidisciplinary research and ultimately accelerate the translation of scientific breakthroughs into innovative vaccines for Pertussis disease.Dr Patricia Londoño-Hayes

-The PERISCOPE project has released its 2nd biannual newsletter including the latest updates on the...
+The PERISCOPE project has released its 3rd newsletter including the latest updates on the project’s...